Getting Started with Snowflake

 - Validate that the SDD tags are applied correctly.

-- Register your remaining tables at the schema level with schema detection turned on.
-This setting allows Immuta to continuously monitor for schema changes (new tables, column, dropped tables, columns, changed column types).
+- Register your remaining tables at the schema level with schema monitoring turned on.

 - Create a global subscription policy.